 Hitboxes in Overwatch

-Blizzard is usually regarded as one of the best companies around in term of video game stories, art, music, and world.
+Blizzard is usually regarded as one of the best companies around in terms of video game stories, art, music, and the world.
 However, one thing most people don’t realize is that Blizzard’s game always has a nice “feel” about it when you play.
 For example, in Overwatch, there’s this satisfying beep sound when you kill an enemy, or the red cross that grows larger in the middle of the scene as you headshot people, or even the screen shake when you get grabbed by a Roadhog (R.I.P).

-All of these, while you may not have noticed it, makes the game feel very satisfying to play.
+All of these, while you may not have noticed it, make the game feel very satisfying to play.
 An integral part of this “feel” that we’re talking about is the hitbox, and we're gonna give you a quick overview of how this is implemented in Overwatch.
 Overwatch uses the “edge-to-edge” hit detection, which means that if the edge of the Hanzo’s arrow’s hitbox hit the edge of that Tracer’s tiny little head hitbox, the Tracer

 is pretty much dead.